thewizardplusplus/coupon/README.md

 - log in an [admitad](https://www.admitad.com/) account;
 - getting of a coupon list for a specific website;
 - filter a coupon list:
-  - filter by a script in the microlanguage (see below for details);
+  - filter by a script in the microlanguage;
   - disable a filtering for specified campaigns;
   - via a remembering in an SQLite database:
     - limit a frequency of coupons with same campaigns;
     - skip coupons that were previously processed;
+  - skip expired and expiring coupons (with a customizable gap before an end time of a coupon);
 - output a coupon list:
+  - generate a beautiful link by a resolving of a redirection of a coupon link;
   - format an output:
     - format an output with an Jinja2 template;
     - Jinja2 template extensions: